The secrets of public speaking

 3. Win the audience

-No two audiences are the same, just as no two individuals are the same.
+No two audiences are the same.
 Take a few minutes to research who you are presenting or speaking to; an Executive Director’s meeting will be pitched differently from that of a client, so this will help you decide what tone to take.

 Engage the audience with your eyes – they are less likely to want to engage with you if you’ve buried your head in notes or staring at a screen.
 This also gives you the opportunity to monitor expressions; if your presentation style has been on the light side and you are met with stony faces, then it’s time to take a more serious tone.